U.N. rights envoy and U.S. urge sanctions for Myanmar | Law-Order

 U.N. rights envoy and U.S. urge sanctions for Myanmar

 The United Nations human rights investigator for Myanmar on Friday urged the U.N.
-Security Council to consider imposing punitive sanctions, arms embargoes and travel bans in response to a military coup.
-The United States, which imposed its own sanctions on Thursday, urged other U.N. member states to follow suit, in its first remarks to the Human Rights Council since returning to the forum this week.
+Security Council to consider imposing sanctions and arms embargoes, as 300 elected Myanmar lawmakers urged investigations into the military's seizure of power.
+The United States, which imposed its own sanctions on Thursday, took the floor at the Human Rights Council to urge other U.N. member states to follow suit.

 Supporters of Suu Kyi clashed with police on Friday as hundreds of thousands joined nationwide pro-democracy demonstrations in defiance of the junta's call to halt mass gatherings.
-More than 350 political and state officials, activists and civil society members, including journalists, monks and students have been taken into custody, said Nada al-Nashif, deputy U.N.
+More than 350 officials, activists, journalists, monks and students have been detained, said Nada al-Nashif, deputy U.N.
 High Commissioner for Human Rights.

 Myanmar ambassador Myint Thu said Myanmar would continue to cooperate with the United Nations and uphold international human rights treaties, adding: "We do not want to stall the nascent democratic transition in the country."
 (Writing by Stephanie Nebehay; Editing by Kevin Liffey)